stoneyrh/gSOAP/gsoap/samples/dom/README.md

 Embedding serializable objects and data in DOM element nodes          {#intro-3}
 ------------------------------------------------------------

+C and C++ objects and types can be serialized and deserialized when embedded in a DOM node.

+### Defining serializable types                                     {#intro-3-1}

-To embed serializable data types we first declare these types in a header file for soapcpp2 to generate the data binding code.
+To embed serializable data types we first define these types in a header file for soapcpp2 to generate the data binding code.
 We also import `dom.h` from `gsoap/import` to use the DOM API: